 1/4 tsp garam masala powder, available in Indian stores

 Take a portion of yellow pumpkin.
 Remove the seeds and skin.
 Chop the flesh into small cubes.
 Boil them in a container, adding just enough water.
-Cook till they become soft.
+Cook until they become soft.
 Turn off the stove.

 Alternatively, you can cook them in a pressure cooker up to 2 whistles and simmer for 5 minutes.
 Turn off the heat.
 Open the cooker lid, when the pressure releases naturally.